Constance Nunes Flaunts Curves In Leather Jacket

 As previously reported by The Inquisitr, Constance Nunes has been very busy as of late.
 She has not only been shooting photos for her modeling career, but she’s also exploring her passions for cars.

-Recently, she revealed that she would be bringing her prized possession, a vintage Ford Mustang that she restored, to a meet and greet with fans in L.A.
+Recently, she revealed that she would be bringing her prized possession, a vintage Ford Mustang that she restored, to a meet-and-greet with fans in Los Angeles.
 She also got married earlier this year, announcing the big news via her Instagram account.

 “I was lucky enough to marry the love of my life this weekend.
 The man who loves me unconditionally and has made every sacrifice to make my life better.
 We live in a time where people think love is the perfect picture on Instagram…but real love is me working two jobs so he can finish his degree, him sacrificing his savings so i can build #babystang.
 We have been together 8 1/2 years and been thru all the good, the bad and the ugly, and that’s why we have real love,” Nunes wrote in the caption of the photo where she was wearing a stunning lace wedding gown.